Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Proposed Method

-It is not surprising that the speed of convergence $O(1/k)$ commonly appears in gradient descent–type (first-order) methods \cite[e.g.,][]{nesterov2013introductory,beck2017first}.
-However, it can be shown that the convergence rate of the coordinate descent algorithm is \emph{faster} than that of the gradient descent algorithm, as explained in Section \ref{sse:related}.
+where the Lipschitz constant $L_H$ of the gradient of the Huber loss is bounded by $L_H \leq \frac{1}{n}\mathrm{eig}_{\max}(X^{\top}X)$.
+Hence, the optimality gap $F(\beta^{(k)}) - F(\beta^*)$ converges to $0$ as $k \rightarrow \infty$. \end{proposition} The proof is deferred to Appendix \ref{ap:proofs_convergence}.
+Note that the convergence rate $O(1/k)$ commonly appears in gradient descent-type methods \cite[e.g.,][]{nesterov2013introductory,beck2017first}.
+However, it can be shown that the convergence rate of the coordinate descent algorithm is \emph{faster} than that of the gradient descent algorithms explained in Section \ref{sse:related}.

-We follow the proof strategy of \cite{saha2013nonasymptotic}.
-Here, two assumptions are required: (i) for a $p$-dimensional $(p\geq1)$ variable $\alpha$, the operator $\alpha \mapsto \alpha - \frac{\nabla f(\alpha)}{L}$ is monotonically increasing, and (ii) for any $j=1,\ldots,p$, the univariate function corresponding to the $j^{\text{th}}$ variable at the $k^{\text{th}}$th iteration is strictly convex.
-The proof of Proposition \ref{prop:convergence} and the necessary details from \cite{saha2013nonasymptotic} required to complete the argument are provided in Appendix \ref{ap:proofs}.

-Note that the first assumption (i) holds whenever the Lasso ($\ell_1$-penalty term) is used.
-On the other hand, the second assumption (ii) needs to be relaxed.
-Specifically, this assumption serves to bound $\tau_j$, the coordinate slope in terms of the $j^{\text{th}}$ variable, defined as